umaryusuf11/TDDCardGameStart/README.md

 * The tests for BlackJack have already been completed.

 ## Snap Tests
-* Please write each test and commit your work
+* Please write each test and commit your work, commenting on the method name created e.g. git commit -m "playToSevenHandCanPlaySevenToEmptyHand added".
 * Please write the code to pass the test and commit your work
   * isSnapWithSuit - Test if two cards of the same suit e.g. D3 and D4 will return true
   * isNotSnapWithRankAndSnapSuitOn - Test if two cards with the same face will return false e.g. C5 and H5